emberjs/rfcs/text/0418-deprecate-route-render-methods.md

 # How We Teach This

-This has not been a mainline API for quite some time now.
-The guides do not mention this functionality at all.
-It is likely that the majority of Ember applications do not use these APIs.
+These APIs not been a mainline API for quite some time now.
+The guides briefly mention this functionality.
+In those cases we should mirgate the guides should link to the `{{in-element}}` documentation and the component documentation.
+The above "Transition Path" will serve as the deprecation guide.

+# Role Out Plan

+Prior to adding the deprecation we must first do the following items

+* [ ] The `{{in-element}}` helper implementation remains incomplete.
+It should be completed.
+  * [ ] The [small changes](https://github.com/emberjs/rfcs/blob/master/text/0287-promote-in-element-to-public-api.md#small-proposed-changes) section of the `{{in-element}}` RFC needs to be implemented.
+Specifically the helper should "replace all the content of the destination".
+  * [ ] The `{{in-element}}` helper should be documented in the [API docs](https://emberjs.com/api/ember/release/classes/Ember.Templates.helpers).
+  * [ ] Adding `{{in-element}}` usage to the guides can be considered.

 ## Drawbacks